PRIVATE TOILET (PRIVATE PORTO) RENTAL PLAN FOR 2018

 Totally okay.
 Who you give copies of your porto key to is your business.
 Just remember that the person placing the rental order is responsible for the condition of the unit, so overloading your rental with 45 of your closest friends is not going to end well for you.
 Plan your kindness accordingly.

 But we really want our own unit.
-We’ll just bring a lock and put it on a public unit like we did last year.
+We’ll just bring a lock and put it on a public unit.
 No one will know.

 We will know.
-Since private and public porto groups will be separated this year, there will be no such thing as secret locks.
+Since private and public porto groups will be separated, there will be no such thing as secret locks.

 But we need more than the number of units offered to our tribe contact.

 Unfortunately, we have a hard limit on stock and space to offer for rental.
 There will be a large number of public units available within a short walk of your location for your tribemembers to use in addition to the unit(s) you’ve rented.
-We’ve greatly increased the number of public units overall for this year, as well as added an additional service day, which should make a very significant impact on availability and “freshness.”
+We’ve increased the number of public units for this year, and all units will be serviced more often, which should improve availability and “freshness.”

 We want six units, so we’ll just have six tribemembers rent one unit each.
 HAH.

 The process to rent a unit will only be given to the tribe contact for approved Theme Zone tribes in the City.
 One order per tribe.
-The ordering process is set up in a way to log and prevent any non-authorized orders, and attempts to charge a credit card will be automatically declined.
 Unauthorized attempts to order a private rental will be obvious on our end and noted.
 Clear attempts to abuse the ordering process will have consequences.
-Do not taunt happy fun ball.

 We’ll just have another company rent to us and have them deliver onsite.